Canadian Women Film Directors Database

 Directed by Nell Shipman and Bert Van Tuyle

-Also known as "The Golden Yukon", "The Romance of Lost Valley"
+Also known as "The Golden Yukon", "The Grub-Stake: A Tale of the Klondike", "The Romance of Lost Valley"

 Film Description: